10 Makeup Mistakes Pros Wish You’d Stop Making

 This is a common problem with a very simple solution: Go to a makeup counter and get matched up!
 “Foundation is one product that you must try before you buy,” says makeup artist Lori Hamlin Penske.
 A pro can help you find the right formulation for your skin type and the perfect shade.
 Complexion can have different depths and undertones.
 The same goes for foundations.
 Once you determine the tone of skin tone, you simply need to find the depth of color that matches best.
 The easiest way to find a match is to pick a few shades and apply a dab of each (in a row) along the jawline.
 “You must check the match in natural light.
 Don’t be afraid to go outside with a mirror before purchasing!”
 If natural light is not an option, try swatching the foundation in front of a lighted make up mirror to see the shade properly.

 Using old, dirty makeup brushes

 You use your brushes daily, but how often do you give them an all important cleaning?
 And when’s the last time you got a new set?
 Dirty brushes are riddled with breakout-causing bacteria—and that’s just one of the gross things that happens when you don’t wash your tools.
 Then there’s old, scratchy, dirty brushes, which can negatively affect your skin and your makeup application.
 “Try washing them in a nourishing soap.
 If that doesn’t work, buy some new ones,” says makeup artist Katie Jane Hughes.
-After all, great brushes are worth the splurge.

 Choosing shimmery bronzer